 Your Canvas courses will contain uploaded documents.
 These documents may not conform to accessibility standards.
 We are working with staff to improve the quality of these documents through training and support.
 In the first instance, contact your Module Leader to determine whether resources can be provided to you in an alternative format if needed.
 You can also raise a helpdesk ticket here.

 Your Canvas courses may contain video or audio content.
-This content may not have supportive captions, live captioning or audio description.
+The vast majority of these will have automatic subtitles.
+A very small number may not have supportive captions, live captioning or audio description.
 Some of these recordings are made for normal teaching delivery or exist in other forms such as attached documents.
 Which means that the information is delivered in an alternative way.
-We are currently planning our method to provide greater accessibility in this area.

 In the first instance, contact your Module Leader to determine whether resources can be provided to you in an alternative format if needed.
 If you need any further support for accessing any particular elements of our learning platform please raise a ticket so it can be addressed as quickly as possible.